Fenik01110011/Learning-PHP-databases/README.md

 # Learning-PHP-databases
-Website for learning how to use a database in PHP
+Website for learning how to use a database in PHP.